 “I like to have my open house refreshments catered by a favorite local restaurant in the area.
 I’ll even give the restaurant my marketing materials and have them post on their social media that they’ll be catering my open house for extra exposure of my listing to neighborhood residents.
 This helps my advertising resonate and brings in a crowd who loves the area, who then shares the listing with their friends and family who are looking to buy.
 It’s always a fun time when we do this!”

 Think Like an Event Planner

 Jessica Robertson, Douglas Elliman Florida:

 “As a former wedding venue owner, I miss events—so I make my open houses unique.
-I implement ideas like upcoming holiday themes, cuisine that reflects the best of the area, homemade desserts from locals, live entertainment, adding special effects to pools, hiring talent (when appropriate), partnering with local boat or car brokers, and bringing cars/boats to the property for special previews, playing music that matches the environment, and more.”
+I implement ideas like upcoming holiday themes, cuisine that reflects the best of the area, homemade desserts from locals, live entertainment, adding special effects to pools, hiring talent when appropriate, partnering with local boat or car brokers and bringing them to the property for special previews, playing music that matches the environment, and more.”

 Have a Mortgage Broker Provide Food for Broker Open Houses

 “My Citibank mortgage banker used to order lobster rolls for broker open houses, broker continuing ed open houses, and first-time buyer seminars.”